jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Quickling.md

 RacialMods:
 Languages: Aklo, Common, Sylvan
 SQ: poison use
+SpecialAbilities:
+  Natural Invisibility (Su): >
-SpecialAbilities: Natural Invisibility (Su) A quickling is invisible when motionless.
+    A quickling is invisible when motionless.
 It loses this invisibility and remains visible for 1 round in any round in which it takes an action other than a free action.
+  Supernatural Speed (Su): >
-Supernatural Speed (Su) A quickling moves with incredible speed.
+    A quickling moves with incredible speed.
 Save for when it remains motionless (at which point it is invisible), the quickling's shape blurs and shimmers with this speed, granting it concealment (20% miss chance).
 In addition, this ability grants the quickling evasion and uncanny dodge (as the rogue abilities of the same names).
+  Slow Susceptibility (Ex): >
-Slow Susceptibility (Ex) A quickling that succumbs to a slow effect loses its supernatural speed ability and is sickened as long as the effect persists.
+    A quickling that succumbs to a slow effect loses its supernatural speed ability and is sickened as long as the effect persists.
 This sickened condition persists for 1 round after the slow effect ends.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: